 Live Load

 Live load is analyzed using Strand7’s load path feature and the built-in Load Influence Solver.
-This section defines the load cases considered (for LRFR HL-93, LFR HS20, and respective legal loading) and provides detailed documentation for the analysis of live loads conducted Strand7.
+This section defines the load cases considered (for LRFR HL-93, LFR HS20, and respective legal loading) and provides detailed documentation for the analysis of live loads conducted with Strand7.

 Strand7 Load Influence Solver

 Strand7’s Load Influence Solver is used to determine the influence that a point load or series of point loads has on a response at a specified location.
 In Strand7, Response Variables (RVs) are assigned to beam elements at locations where a maximum response (shear force, bending moment, etc.) is anticipated.
 Load paths are defined for each loading scenario and the Load Influence Solver is used to determine the loading configuration that gives the maximum response at the location of each RV.
-Final analysis is conducted using the static loading conditions developed using the load influence solver.
+Final analysis is conducted using the static loading conditions developed through the load influence solver.

 Response Variables for Flexure